SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/geolocation/GeolocationDocumentation.md

 ### Callbacks for Card Developers
-When the action `VivaAction.GetLocation` is invoked, then we pass the location coordinates via the onAction callback.
+When the action `VivaAction.GetLocation` is invoked, we pass the fetched location coordinates via the onAction callback.
 > [!NOTE]
 > onAction callback is not invoked for `VivaAction.ShowLocation`.